usmanshaik6/REAL-TIME-CHAT-APPLICATION/README.md

 MENTOR: NEELA SANTOSH

-## Description: 📘 REAL-TIME-CHAT-APPLICATION using WebSockets
+## Description: 📘 REAL-TIME-CHAT-APPLICATION USING WEBSOCKETS

 Design and implement a real-time chat application using React.js for the frontend and Node.js with Socket.IO for the backend.
 The goal is to establish live two-way communication between multiple users.